biomedicalinformaticsgroup/cadmus/README.md

 A: It seems that you are on a shared computer, you need to identify who is the owner of tika.log, using ls -l on the directory printed with your error.
 Once you know, ask one to change the permission so that you can read, write and execute tika.log as well.
 One way to do that is using the command 'chmod'.
 You should also 'chmod' the following '/tmp/tika-server.log'

 ## Version

+### Version 0.3.13
+-> Since Crossref retired the API key feature to let Elsevier and Wiley identified the author of the publication request. wiley_api_key and elsevier_api_key optional parameters have been added as input parameters.
+These are not mandatory parameters but increase greatly the retrieval rate as they give access to Wiley and Elsevier publications respectively.

 ### Version 0.3.12
 -> Applied some changes in clean_up_dir.py.